The year? 2019. The challenge? Bring the monday.com Work OS to the Spanish market.

 We contacted a local video production company to help us produce our first fully localized German ad.

-Adapt all your marketing materials
+Adapt all of your marketing materials

 Finally, once you decide to tap into a new market and start adapting your material (both linguistically and culturally), the only question is – how far do you know to go?
 Beyond localizing target ads, what other marketing material should localize?